anegg0/gr0wing-hugo/content/posts/2013-08-12-money-philanthropy-and-personal-safety.md

 Bitcoin is a community run system, not controlled by anyone.

-I&#8217;m interested to follow what is going on with bitcoins, because, it might become to fiat currencies what email is to &#8220;snail mail&#8221;,  Skype to old fashion phones&#8230;
+I&#8217;m interested to follow what is going on with bitcoins, because, it might become to fiat currencies what email is to "snail mail",  Skype to old fashion phones&#8230;

 **What are the benefits and potential risks of investing in Bitcoin?**